-As I delve deeper in the world of social media, I continue to be amazed with how little we focus on the fact that content is still king.
-I therefore felt compelled to borrow the phrase attributed to James Carville, Bill Clinton’s political strategist during the 1992 US presidential election.
+As I delve deeper into the world of social media, I continue to be amazed by how little we focus on the fact that content is still king.
+I, therefore, felt compelled to borrow the phrase attributed to James Carville, Bill Clinton’s political strategist during the 1992 US presidential election.

 While social media technologies are enabling an exponential amplification of conversations not previously possible, therein lies the problem: we focus too much on these enabling technologies and not on the underlying conversations themselves.
 According to this year-old study, only 8% of all tweets are ‘good’, and engagement levels within the 75 million Twitter user base are actually quite low, with 80% of these users having tweeted less than 10 times.
 One of the key challenges social media, and not just Twitter has, is to drive those engagement levels higher.
 This can only happen if we start focusing on meaningful conversations.

 …communication between two or more people.
 Conversations are the ideal form of communication in some respects, since they allow people with different views on a topic to learn from each other.

 In the same article, Wikipedia classifies conversations in four major categories: